electrikmilk/HV-Engine/README.md

 Starting to work on this engine again.

-My plan is to redo most of the code, as when I started, I thought this could all be done using HTML elements but later realized the actual game would need to be drawn to a canvas.
+My plan is to redo most of the code, as when I started, I thought this could all be done using HTML elements, but later realized the actual game would need to be drawn to a canvas.

 Also, some stuff during the engine's initialization doesn't make any sense.

-I'm hoping to have this engine actually working soon, with fixed example project that has a start menu, transitions to a basic scene with a background and a sprite that can walk around on that background.
+I'm hoping to have this engine actually working soon, with a fixed example project that has a start menu, transitions to a basic scene with a background and a sprite that can walk around on that background.

 ### Structure